 14 Jul Hiring and Retaining the Best Nonprofit Talent

-You’ve created and started a meaningful nonprofit, and it’s running smoothly.
-Now, you are ready to expand your organization’s capabilities and hire someone for your team but you aren’t suere where to start with the hiring process or perhaps you can’t seem to find the right talent for the job.
-In a today’s candidate market, organizations have to continually evolve and put their best foot forward when attracting and retaining the best nonprofit talent.
+You’ve created and started a meaningful nonprofit organization, and it’s running smoothly.
+Now, you are ready to expand your organization’s capabilities and hire someone for your team, but you aren’t sure where to start with the hiring process or perhaps you can’t seem to find the right talent for the job.
+In a today’s candidate market, nonprofit organizations have to continually evolve and put their best foot forward when attracting and retaining the best nonprofit talent.
 For the best tips to find the best talent, we invite you to read more below.

 Clarify Your Mission and Values

 When looking for exceptional nonprofit talent, it’s imperative to write a clear mission statement to attract talent that agree and are passionate about your organization and what it stands for.
-Along with your mission statement, you can write out your values and include them on your website and in job descriptions to showcase the foundational values our of your organization.
+Along with your mission statement, you can write out your values and include them on your website and in job descriptions to showcase the foundational values of your nonprofit organization.
 Clarifying these details will help you know what you’re looking for in candidates and it will also help job seekers decide if they want to work with your company.
 If your mission and values aren’t easy to understand, a candidate may not apply to your job.
-Clarifying and showcasing your mission and values can give candidates the opportunity to apply for your position if they see that your mission and values align with theirs.
+Clarifying and showcasing your mission and values, as well as the culture of your nonprofit workplace, can give candidates the opportunity to apply for your position if they see that your mission and values align with theirs.

 Ask for Referrals